cityofcapetown/airflow_docker_datapipelines/k8s/README.md

 [KubernetesExecutor](https://airflow.readthedocs.io/en/stable/kubernetes.html#kubernetes-executor),
 which creates pods to execute other types of operators (e.g. Bash, Python).

+Something that is not immediately clear in the documentation is that the KubernetesExecutor is not necessary to use airflow to schedule the orchestration of pods in a kubernetes cluster.

 ## Assumptions
 * Kubernetes is up and running (`systemctl status kubelet`)
 * You have `kubectl` installed and talking to the cluster